Virginia tattoo shop giving out free tattoos — as long as they’re ‘mayo-themed’ - NewsBreak

 The event is scheduled for Friday, May 13, at Yellow Bird Tattoo in Richmond.
 All available appointments are currently booked, but those still interested can ask to be placed on the waitlist by emailing BOOKYBT@gmail.com and putting “Duke’s Flash” in the subject line.

-If Yellow Bird Tattoo still can’t seem to squeeze you in, you can also book a normal appointment — and pay — to get yourself the mayo-themed tattoo you’ve always dreamed of.STAY IN THE KNOW : Sign up for the WOWK 13 News Daily Newsletter
+If Yellow Bird Tattoo still can’t seem to squeeze you in, you can also book a normal appointment — and pay — to get yourself the mayo-themed tattoo you’ve always dreamed of.WATCH: Car plows into North Carolina tattoo shop, launches client out of chair

 For more information, visit Duke’s tattoo Instagram or Yellow Bird’s Instagram .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.